9 Things to Do in Japan When It Rains

 8. Indulge in Manga

 Without a doubt, manga is one of the pillars of modern Japanese entertainment.
 Some fans even consider manga to be Japan’s greatest offering to international pop culture.
-Therefore, why not make use of a bad weather day in Japan to check out or indulge in the country’s most beloved storytelling form?
+In view of that, why not make use of a rainy day in Japan to check out or indulge in the country’s most beloved storytelling form?

-Incidentally, larger manga cafes often provide unlimited drinks, WiFi, console gaming, television, paid showers, and private booths for rental.
+Incidentally, larger manga cafes often provide unlimited drinks, WiFi, console gaming, television, paid showers, and private booths for rental too.
 You might get so comfortable, you don’t wish to leave even after the skies have cleared.

 Again, when it is but a constant drizzle, it might not be that awful an idea to let your hair down for a few hours and just venture out.
 While you will get wet and possibly a little grimy, chances are, you might also be rewarded with sights most other tourists do not get to see.